techidaily/site-extra-skills/source/_posts/2024-approved-pc-upload-simplified-essential-file-transfer-strategies.md

 It is the quickest option available.
 On a laptop, it's challenging to find an extra SATA port, unlike a PC.
 To extract data from your hard drive, you could instead use alternative methods such an external enclosure or a USB docking station.
 Either way, learning how to move files from one laptop to another is simple.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gyGoQi7hsZk?si=8OcKcPUj2wSBmVZ1&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## The Bottom Line

 Any one of these techniques will enable you to swiftly move files from PC to PC if you have ever wondered, "How do I transfer files from one computer to another?"
 Remember that cable connections between computers are preferable when transporting large amounts of data.
 However, if the amount of data is only a few gigabytes, feel free to choose one of the wireless solutions.